kristenannapurna/react-filtering-challenge/README.md

 ## Basic Setup

 1. You will need to get your own api key from https://www.themoviedb.org/
-2. In order to get a local development environment running, run `npm install` and then `yarn start`
+2. In order to get a local development environment running, run `npm install` and then `npm start`

 ## Fix The Bugs!